SteelCompendium/data-md-dse/Bestiary/Monsters/Werewolf/Statblocks/Werewolf.md

         effect: "If the target has P < 0, they are afflicted with lycanthpy.
 Each time the target is unaffected by the potency effect, the potency increases by 1 the next time the werewolf uses the ability against the same target.
-A creature afflicted with lycanthrop gains 2 rage at the end of each of their turns whenever they're in combat.
-Their rage doesn't disappear after finishing a respite and they must complete the Find a Cure downtime project in \"Draw Steel: Heroes\" to end this effect"
+A creature afflicted with lycanthropy gains 2 rage at the end of each of their turns whenever they're in combat.
+Their rage doesn't disappear after finishing a respite and they must complete the Find a Cure downtime project in \"Draw Steel: Heroes\" to end this effect."
   - type: feature
     feature_type: ability
     name: Ripping Claws